Sleep Apnea

 Even if you go to bed early, you may still wake up with a dry mouth, sore throat, or pounding headache—and wonder why you’re exhausted all day.

 The good news?
-For many patients in Woodland Hills, sleep apnea can be treated effectively with a simple, custom-fitted oral appliance.
-These quiet, comfortable devices restore airflow while you sleep-no mask, no tubes, no noise.
+For many patients, sleep apnea can be treated effectively with a simple, custom-fitted oral appliance.
+These quiet, comfortable devices restore airflow while you sleep—no mask, no tubes, no noise.

 At Woodland Hills Smiles, we believe treating sleep apnea shouldn’t be intimidating, uncomfortable, or one-size-fits-all.
 That’s why our approach is centered on personalized care, advanced diagnostics, and treatment options that fit easily into your lifestyle.